Grammar Info

 Even if I am not hungry, if there is food in front of me, I will eat it due to a lapse of forethought.

-Against my better judgement, I eat ice cream while on a diet.
+Against my better judgment, I eat ice cream while on a diet.

 Since I am not supposed to laugh, it feels like I might accidentally laugh.